-The study programme is offered by the Faculty of Psychology and Neuroscience in cooperation with the Faculty of Health, Medicine and Life Sciences, and the School of Economics, hereinafter referred to collectively as the Faculties.
+The study programme is offered by the Faculty of Psychology and Neuroscience in cooperation with the Faculty of Health, Medicine and Life Sciences, hereinafter referred to collectively as the Faculties.

 The Faculty of Psychology and Neuroscience, hereinafter referred to as the Faculty, is responsible for coordinating and administering the study programme.
 The regulations have been established by the Faculty Board, following a recommendation from the Educational Programme Committee and after consent was obtained from or after consultation with the Faculty Council.
-These regulations will take effect on 1 September 2022 for the 2022/2023 academic year.
+These regulations will take effect on 1 September 2023 for the 2023/2024 academic year.